Best desk organizers for ADHD-friendly workspaces

 Tray organizer or drawer for ADHD?+

-Open trays for items you use hourly — phone, pen, sticky notes.
-Drawers or under-mat storage for paper you need but should not see.
-Out of sight reduces distraction; out of reach causes forgotten tasks.
+Open trays work for items you use hourly — phone, pen, sticky notes.
+Drawers work for items you need but should not see.
+Out of sight reduces distraction; out of reach can cause forgotten tasks.

 How minimal should an ADHD desk be?+